Hubertoom/Cinema-Room-REST-Service/README.md

         "price": 10
     }
     ```
-    otherwise, if seat is booked:
+    otherwise, if the  seat is booked: <br/>
     *Response body:*
     ```json
     {
-    "error": "The ticket has been already purchased!"
+    "error": "The ticket has already been already purchased!"
     }
     ```
-    or error if you chose unexisting seat:
+    or error if you chose an unexisting seat:
     *Response body:*
     ```json
     {